deepaksood619/deepaksood619.github.io/docs/ai/ml-algorithms/k-nearest-neighbor-knn.md

   - How to evaluate the performance of a model
 - Methods for Performance Evaluation
   - How to obtain reliable estimates?
-- Methods for Model Comparision
+- Methods for Model Comparison
   - How to compare the relative performance among competing models?

 ## Limitation of Accuracy